 - Certain tumors respond differently to specific drug therapy options.
 Research is now focused on protein biomarkers and gene mutations that give rise to the tumor.
 With this information, caregivers can match customized chemotherapy and other drug treatments for advanced NSCLC patients.

-- Gefitinib (Iressa), erlotinib (Tarceva), crizotinib (Xalkori), and afatinib (Gilotrif) are among the newer targeted biological agents being used for treatment.
+- Gefitinib (Iressa), erlotinib (Tarceva), crizotinib (Xalkori), afatinib (Gilotrif), pembrolizumab (Keytruda), osimertinib (Tagrisso), and dacomitinib (Vizimpro) are among the newer targeted biological agents being used for treatment.

 - For people with advanced stage NSCLC, a palliative care program started at the time of diagnosis and continued throughout the continuum of care (combined with standard cancer treatments) has shown to improve survival, quality of life, and mood.